bparanj/crystal/security/path/pen-test.md

    - The goal is to improve security, not cause damage or disrupt normal operations.

 6. Reporting and Remediation:
-   - Penetration testers provide a detailed report of their findings, including identified vulnerabilities, their severity, and potential impact.
+   - Penetration testers provide a detailed report of their findings,  identified vulnerabilities, their severity, and potential impact.
    - The report should include recommendations for remediation and prioritize the identified risks.
    - The organization can use the report to address the vulnerabilities and improve its security posture.